spaceFlow-US/.github/profile/README.md

 With just a few clicks to list a property and a monthly platform fee, landlord gain access to a pool of qualified tenants.
 Our automation platform will guide qualified tenants to handle the rest.
 Landlords can live anywhere.

 Join us at spaceFlow, where we leverage cutting-edge technology to streamline the rental process, build strong landlord-tenant relationships, and pave the way for the future of remote property management.
 Transforming the rental industry, one property at a time.
+Invest in homes like stocks, earn dividends effortlessly.

 ## Target Audience
 ![image](https://github.com/spaceFlow-US/.github/assets/20626329/d977294b-8132-4a19-bce5-bbdb617f5576)